Learn how climate change is influencing weather extremes like drought and El Niño events

 Learn about rising seas and how the Coastal Commission is helping California prepare to adapt

-Learn about what increased carbon emissions mean for California's coastal ocean ecosystems
+Learn what increased carbon dioxide emissions mean for California's coastal ocean ecosystems

 Human activity is contributing to global climate change, which will have increasingly significant impacts on California and its coastal environments and communities.
 The Coastal Act mandates the California Coastal Commission to "protect, conserve, restore, and enhance" the state's coastal resources.
 As a result, the Commission must consider climate change, including global warming and potential sea level rise, through its planning, regulatory, and educational activities, and work to reduce greenhouse gas emissions and the detrimental impacts of global warming on the California coast.